 Absent / Illness

 If your child is unwell, please do not bring him/her to school.
-A child must be symptom free for 24 hours before returning to school.
+A child must be symptom-free for 24 hours before returning to school.
 A teacher will contact you to pick up your child immediately should he/she have a suspected communicable disease, or if they become ill at school.
 If your child will be absent, please advise the teacher.

-At Little Sprouts our Teachers guide the children in resolving conflict themselves and developing self-control.
+At Little Sprouts our Teachers guide the children in resolving all conflict themselves and developing self-control.
 The main method of discipline we use is called “redirection”.
 A teacher will remind your child of safe and acceptable methods of play.
 The child has the choice of altering his/her play methods or choosing a different play centre.
-We encourage them to resolve issues with their words, and to develop empathy for others.
+We encourage them to resolve issues with their words and to develop empathy for others.